An Overview of Workplace First Aid Requirements and Regulations

 1 Duty of Care:

 • Ethical Responsibility: Employers are obligated to provide a safe working environment.
 This duty of care includes not only the prevention of accidents and injuries but also the provision of immediate care in the event of an emergency.
-Employers must ensure that all employees have access to appropriate first aid resources and that the work environment is free from preventable hazards.
+Employers must ensure that all employees have access to appropriate first aid resources and readily accessible first aid treatment, and that the work environment is free from preventable hazards.

 2 Occupational Health: